AsteroidSurveySimulator/objectsInField/README.md

 ## Setup (for developers):

-* Make sure you have `python>=3.6 spiceypy openorb numpy pandas matplotlib`.
+The easiest way to get started is by using the Anaconda Python Distribution's `conda` package manager

-  If you're using conda, you can create a development environment with all the prerequisites using:
+Begin by creating and activating an environment with all the prerequisites:

 ```
-conda create -n sim-dev install -c conda-forge python spiceypy openorb numpy pandas matplotlib
+conda create -n oif-dev -c conda-forge -c mjuric python spiceypy openorb numpy pandas matplotlib spice-utils
-conda activate sim-dev
+conda activate oif-dev
 ```

-* Download the various SPICE utilities and kernels by running
+Then download the various large binary files (mostly SPICE kernels) that we don't keep in git by running

 ```
 ./bootstrap.sh
 ```

-* Set up the editable (in-place) development environment
+Next, set up an editable (in-place) development environment
 ```
 pip install -e .
 ```

-* Run a test:
+This will allow you to run the code from the source directory.

+Finally, run a test to make sure everything worked:
 ```
 cd test
-oif -f input.config
+oif input.config
 ```

 * To uninstall: